Higgsino-like Dark Matter From Sneutrino Late Decays: Conclusion

 \section{Conclusion}

 Motivated by the type I see-saw mechanism for the generation of neutrino masses, we have shown an alternative non-thermal way of generating Higgsino-like DM in a trivial extension of MSSM via late decays of highly sterile, mostly right-handed sneutrino $\tilde{\nu}_0$.
-Due to the smallness of the $\tilde{\nu}_0$-interactions, in order not to overclose the energy density of our Universe, we are force to consider that the sneutrino $\tilde{\nu}_0$ is never in thermal equilibrium with the early Universe plasma, and thus its number density is produced via the freeze-in process in the form of decays of heavier SUSY particles.
-This condition turns out to be natural for $A_N\propto Y_N$, given that $Y_N\lesssim 10^{-10}$, allowing a correct Higgsino-like DM relic density to be obtained in accordance with the latest Planck measurements.
+Due to the smallness of the $\tilde{\nu}_0$-interactions, in order not to overclose the energy density of our Universe, we are force to consider that the sneutrino $\tilde{\nu}_0$ is never in thermal equilibrium with the early Universe plasma, and thus its number density is produced via the freeze-in process in the form of decays of heavier SUSY particles, allowing a correct Higgsino-like DM relic density to be obtained in accordance with the latest Planck measurements.